Elementary Teacher Preparation Policy

 subject area, meaning that it is possible to pass the test and still

 fail some subject areas.

-Scientifically Based Reading Instruction—Tests and Standards: Massachusetts requires early childhood education teacher candidates to pass its own Massachusetts Tests for Educator Licensure (MTEL) Foundations of Reading test, which is based on the state's standards and addresses the core areas of scientifically based reading instruction.
-Candidates may also satisfy this test requirement by passing the MTEL Reading Specialist test.
-The state's focus on ensuring that teachers know the science of reading results in one of the nation's best policies regarding teacher preparation in the critical area of reading instruction: phonemic awareness, phonics, fluency, vocabulary and comprehension.
+Scientifically Based Reading Instruction—Tests and Standards: Massachusetts requires early childhood teacher candidates to pass its own Massachusetts Tests for Educator Licensure (MTEL) Foundations of Reading test, which is based on the state's standards and addresses the core areas of scientifically based reading instruction.
+However, candidates may also satisfy this test requirement by passing the MTEL Reading Specialist test.
+This test does not adequately address all of the components of the science of reading instruction: phonemic awareness, phonics, fluency, vocabulary and comprehension.